We need federal action!

 Break Free From Plastic Pollution Act

-You can also call the office of your members of Congress.
+You can call the office of your members of Congress.
 You have one US Representative and you have 2 US Senators.
 Tell the staff who answers the phone that you are a constituent and that you would like your member of Congress to cosponsor the Break Free from Plastic Pollution Act.
 If you don’t know who your US Representative is, find out here.
-If you live in Florida, your US Senators are Marco Rubio and Rick Scott.
 Follow up after your phone call to see if your Representative/Senators cosponsored this bill.
 Save these phone numbers in your contacts list.
+Find your members of Congress HERE.

 It takes less than one minute to call!
 You can even leave a voicemail after hours if you’re too shy to speak with a real person.